 AWARDS PRESENTATION "BANQUET" Location should be convenient to hotels and adequate to comfortably accommodate all teams, guests and other participants Meal optional.
 Price to be minimal and designed to cover cost of a meal.
 Price should be discussed/identified to the CBF prior to event.
 Associations informed of BANQUET cost and basic details prior to their arrival at event.
 If meal served, sufficient servers should be available to reduce amount of time spent on serving / eating.
 Head table required for dignitaries, CBF President, Sponsors and local community representatives.
-Complimentary tickets required for dignitaries, HOST guests, CBF Board present at event, all officials, and sponsors (2 per sponsor @ CBF Expense) Communication system required for speeches Awards should be displayed at BANQUET prior to presentation.
+Complimentary tickets required for dignitaries, HOST guests, CBF Board present at event and sponsors (2 per sponsor @ CBF Expense) Provide cost of meal (at banquet) to Officials on Tuesday night in lieu of ticket Communication system required for speeches Awards should be displayed at BANQUET prior to presentation.
 Alcohol may be served at SENIOR events only.
-Music and dance optional
+Music and dance optional · ·